effml-postech/blog-post/content/docs/spring24/04_/_index.md

 - Institution : FAIR at Meta, CERMICS Ecole des Ponts ParisTech and LISN Universite Paris-Saclay

 # Motivation
-Conventional LLM trained with teacher forcing with next-token prediction latches on local patterns and overlooks “hard” decisions.
-Author wants to alleiviate this issue with pretraining with mutil-token prediction loss.
+Conventional LLM trained with a next-token prediction loss latches on local patterns and overlooks “hard” decisions.
+Author wants to alleiviate this issue with pre-training with multi-token prediction loss.

 # Preliminaries